Baseball Base Running Tips

 - The arms should move up and down like pistons moving in a direction from “hips to lips.”

 Important Tip Baseball Base Running

-Have you ever wondered, “Why are there two chalk lines painted in the 1st baseline starting halfway from home to 1st and continuing through the 1st base bag?”
+Have you ever wondered, “Why are there two chalk lines painted in the first baseline starting halfway from home to first and continuing through the first base bag?”